pts/tinyc32/README.txt

 Exit from QEMU by closing the black window or presing on Ctrl-<C> in the terminal window you have started it in.

+Q4.
+I get a linker ``internal error in do_layout''.
+"""""""""""""""""""""""""""""""""""""""""""""""""""
+If you get:

+  /usr/bin/ld: internal error in do_layout, at ../../gold/object.cc:1723

+... then probably you are using a broken version of GNU gold (such as GNU gold 1.11 in Binutils 2.24).

+The solution is to make the /usr/bin/ld symlink point to GNU ld rather than GNU gold.
+For example, on Ubuntu:

+  $ sudo ln -sf ld.bfd /usr/bin/ld

 __END__